php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 _resource bases_.
 The approach is left to the autoloader developer.
 It may be via narrative documentation, meta-files, PHP source code, project-specific conventions, or some other approach.

+3. The order in which a _conforming autoloader_ attempts to process multiple _resource bases_ corresponding to a _namespace prefix_ is not
+within the scope of this specification.
+Refer to the documentation of the _conforming autoloader_ for more information.

 For example implementations of _conforming autoloaders_, please see the [examples file][].
 Example implementations MUST NOT be regarded as part of the